jguzman3/landing-page/README.md

 5) add content to index.html for section 2
 6) css for section 2 content
 7) arrange section 2 content with flexbox
+8) add content to index.html for section 3